Tucson’s economy is slowly reopening, providing glimpses of what’s tantalizingly just around the corner: the future.

-But some local gyms, like the YMCA of Southern Arizona, plan to maintain small group classes going forward as a way to create a sense of community, said Kurtis Dawson, president and CEO for Tucson locations.
+But some local gyms, like the YMCA of Southern Arizona, plan to maintain small group classes going forward as a way of creating a sense of community, said Kurtis Dawson, president and CEO for Tucson locations.

 For Soleil Chiquette, owner of Let’s Sweat, connecting with clients will be made possible not only through smaller class sizes, but by offering classes outdoors, in creative spaces, and by continuing virtual workouts.

 Increased cleaning protocols may also remain as a matter of good practice, owners say.

 At the YMCA, new touchless door entry and water bottle filling stations have been installed, reducing the number of surfaces gym-goers have contact with, Dawson said.

 While some of the changes are inconvenient for guests and employees, local gyms will comply in the name of health, said CrossFit Milo co-owner Alan Williams.

 “If this became permanent, you adapt and overcome.
 You make it work,” he said.

 At this point we’re all eager to get away, and whether that means a quick staycation or a long flight, COVID-19 measures are expected to loom into the foreseeable future.